willhampshire/Depresjon_ML/readme.md

 - **R-squared:** 0.998

 Anti-overfitting measures - dropout layers, L2 regularization, and early stopping (not triggered) - are implemented.
-For smaller datasets, it can be easy to train to specific data rather than learning for a general example (e.g. noise is fitted into the model).
+For smaller datasets, it can be easy to train to specific data rather than learning more holistically (e.g. noise is fitted into the model).

 Mean Absolute Error (MAE) of 0.145 indicates the average absolute difference between predicted and actual values.